adamdu001/adamdu001.github.io/_pages/cv.md

   * Contributing original content to the Lancet Oncology Commission for the Commonwealth report which is due for publication in late 2025 or early 2026

 * 2025.3 - Present: Research Collaborator, NIHR Respiratory-TRC ARI National Research Strategy Group
-  * Working with Prof WeiShen Lim and Prof Tom Wilkinson, I have co-led the project on the analysis of global respiratory research funding.
+  * I am leading the project on the analysis of global respiratory research funding.

 Publications
 ======